 - If the UE is provided enablePL-RS-UpdateForPUSCH-SRS, a mapping between sri-PUSCH-PowerControlId and PUSCH-PathlossReferenceRS-Id values can be updated by a MAC CE as described in [11, TS 38.321]

 - For a PUSCH transmission scheduled by a DCI format that does not include an SRI field, or for a PUSCH transmission configured by ConfiguredGrantConfig and activated, as described in clause 10.2, by a DCI format that does not include an SRI field, the UE determines a RS resource index qd from the PUSCH-PathlossReferenceRS-Id mapped to sri-PUSCH-PowerControlId = 0.
-If the UE is provided two SRS resource sets in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2 with usage set to 'codebook' or 'nonCodebook', the UE determines first and second RS resource indexes qd from respective PUSCH-PathlossReferenceRS-Id mapped to sri-PUSCH-PowerControlId = 0 and sri-PUSCH-PowerControlId = 1.
+If the UE is provided two SRS resource sets in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2 with usage set to 'codebook' or 'nonCodebook', the UE determines first and second RS resource indexes qd from respective PUSCH-PathlossReferenceRS-Id mapped to sri-PUSCH-PowerControlId = 0 of sri-PUSCH-MappingToAddModList and sri-PUSCH-PowerControlId = 0 of sri-PUSCH-MappingToAddModList2, respectively.

 - If the UE is not provided enablePL-RS-UpdateForPUSCH-SRS